"I must say the weekend was a huge eye opener for me and the course was one of the best I've ever attended so thank you."

 Starting from pregnancy, you'll learn the very early impacts on oral development and how you can help shape your patient's oral health before they are even born...

-See what our amazing Bridget has to say about babies.....Check out the Itinerary
+See what our amazing educator Bridget has to say about babies.....Course Outline

 "The blend of speakers with a multi disciplinary view and experience was fantastic.
 All the speakers are passionate and experienced.
 This is an amazing oportunity for our OHT community to better serve our patients."